pzemtsov/pzemtsov.github.io/_posts/2014-07-23-gcc-c-standard-and-pointer-aliasing.md

 In this case our target compiler is GNU C, and it allows reading and writing from aliased memory without any problems (except for some performance penalties because you have to switch off certain optimisations).

-It looks odd, but it seems that the Standard is much more tolerant towards writing big objects to character arrays than to reading.
+It looks odd, but it seems that the Standard is much more tolerant to writing big objects to character arrays than to reading.
 When we are reading an `int` from a `char` array, we're violating the standard.
 But if we are writing an `int` to a freshly allocated `char` array, we are not violating it -- we a creating a new object, of type `int`.
 As a result, our output array, being declared as `char *`, in reality consists of objects of type `int` (`long`, or `__m128i`), which is perfectly legal.

-If the customer of our demodulation function wants later to read output arrays byte by byte, he is free to do so, since the Standard allows reading complex objects byte by byte.
+If the customer of our demodulation function wants to read the output arrays byte by byte, he is free to do so, since the Standard allows reading complex objects byte by byte.
 He is also free to read the data using the same types we used to fill the arrays.
 But if he tries reading the data using other types, he'll be violating the Standard.